josecgil/oblique-js/README.md

 + `domElement`: the HTMLElement that contains the `data-ob-element` attribute that triggers its execution
 + `jQueryElement`: the same as before, but the `jQuery` counterpart
-+ `params`: any params that the DOM element has, in this case this is undefined, it works with the `data-ob-params` attribute
++ `params`: any params that the DOM element has, it works in conjuntion with the `data-ob-params` attribute
-+ `model`: any data that you want to bind to this directive, in this case this is undefined, it works with the `data-ob-model` attribute
++ `model`: any data that you want to bind to this directive, it works in conjuntion with the `data-ob-model` attribute

 ## The data-ob-params attribute